F5-use-cases/f5-rs-docs/docs/secdevops.rst

    git config --global user.name "Your Name"

-edit the iac_parameters.yaml file to point the deployment to the new ASM policy. then add the file to git and commit
+edit the iac_parameters.yaml file to point the deployment to the new ASM policy (linux-high-v01). then add the file to git and commit

 .. code-block:: terminal